ang9009/polaroids/README.md

 Otherwise, the `deploycommands` function will not be able to find/register the command.

+Note that errors thrown by events or commands are caught and logged by the bot in `handleInteractions`, so throwing errors is fine.

 Once you've added/changed a command, run the following while inside of the `bot` folder to update the bot: